Iron Butterfly Calculator

 Each strategy has its own dedicated calculator with a full P&L breakdown, worked example, and FAQ.

-This calculator shows your setup before the trade.
-The next step is tracking whether your iron butterflies are actually profitable over time.
-Enter your email to get the free Financial Tech Wiz trading journal and all included tools.
+You built the iron butterfly setup.
+Now track whether your iron butterflies are profitable over time.
+Enter your email to download the free trading journal.

 Iron butterfly calculator FAQ